Extension System

 bump_type=$(echo "$input" | grep -o '"bump_type":"[^"]*"' | cut -d'"' -f4)

-See contrib/extensions/ in the sley repository for Python and Node.js examples.
+See contrib/extensions/ in the sley repository for complete examples in Python, Node.js, and Bash.

 JSON Output Format